Standard Industries: History

-On April 26, 2021, W. R. Grace announced that they have entered into a definitive agreement with Standard Industries Holdings Inc. where Standard Industries Holdings will acquire Grace in an all-cash transaction valued at approximately $7 billion.
+On April 26, 2021, W. R. Grace announced that they had entered into a definitive agreement with Standard Industries Holdings Inc. where Standard Industries Holdings would acquire Grace in an all-cash transaction valued at approximately $7 billion.

 Operations

 Standard Industries is led by co-CEOs David Millstone and David Winter.
 The company has more than 20,000 employees in over 80 countries.

 Operating companies

 GAF is the largest roofing company in North America which focuses on the manufacturing of roofing materials.
 Its projects include the Library of Congress and the Alamo.

 BMI is a manufacturer of building materials and roofing accessories.
 It was formed in 2016 in the merger of Brass Monier and Icopal.
-BMI’s projects include the Louvre, the Maria Taferl, and the Lego House in Denmark.
+BMI's projects include the Louvre, the Maria Taferl, and the Lego House in Denmark.

 Siplast is a manufacturer of roofing and waterproofing systems.
 Siplast's projects include the United Nations headquarters, the Library of Congress, the Metropolitan Museum of Art, the Washington DC Metro system, and the Jacob Javits Center.

 GAF Energy is a manufacturer of residential solar roofs.
 The company currently offers its solar product in nine states, including Massachusetts, Rhode Island, Connecticut, New York, New Jersey, Pennsylvania, Illinois, Florida, and California.

 Schiedel is a designer and manufacturer of chimney, stove, and ventilation systems in Europe.

 Specialty Granules (SGI) is a North American aggregates and mining company.

 In September 2021, Standard announced the $7 billion acquisition of W. R. Grace & Co., an American specialty chemicals business headquartered in Columbia, Maryland.